Seven Haunted Hikes In Colorado

 Creepy Colorado Hikes

-Halloween weekend is a great opportunity to take a haunted hike.
-Even when it's not spooky season, going on a haunted hike is a great way to add something new and thrilling to your outdoor experience.
-Like most western states, Colorado is home to Native American spirits, abandoned ghost towns and creepy landscape.
-If you're looking to get your adrenaline really revved up, here are six spooky spots to explore.
+Halloween weekend is the perfect time to take a haunted hike.
+Especially during spooky season, going on a haunted hike is a great way to add something new and thrilling to your outdoor experience.
+Like most western states, Colorado is home to Native American spirits, abandoned ghost towns, and creepy landscapes.
+If you're looking to get your adrenaline really revved up, here are seven spooky spots to explore.

 Helen Hunt Falls | Colorado Springs

-This spot was named after the poet, writer and Native American activist Helen Hunt who was buried in Colorado Springs.
-Hikers have reported hearing strange voices at the falls where the area is steep, dangerous and has unfortunately claimed many lives.
+This spot was named after poet, writer, and Native American activist Helen Hunt, who was buried in Colorado Springs.
+Hikers have reported hearing strange voices at the falls, where the area is steep, dangerous, and has unfortunately claimed many lives.
 The crisp air and autumn trees will certainly add to the creepiness factor of this haunted spot.

 Great Sand Dunes National Park | San Luis Valley

-If you are a self-proclaimed UFO buff, then you'll really enjoy visiting the UFO Watchtower as many sightings have been reported here along with some creepy and unexplained cattle mutilations.
-This part of Colorado offers a wide variety of exploration, as it hosts with the Great Sand Dunes and the beautiful San Luis mountain range.
+If you are a self-proclaimed UFO buff, then you'll really enjoy visiting the UFO Watchtower.
+Many sightings have been reported here, along with some creepy and unexplained cattle mutilations.
+This part of Colorado offers a wide variety of exploration, as it hosts Great Sand Dunes National Park and the beautiful San Luis mountain range.

 Stormy Peaks B-17 Crash Site | Glen Haven

-This former mining camp is a ghostly site that houses Oil Creek Tunnel, a blocked passageway that was once used for mining gold and where many accidental deaths of miners took place.
+This former mining camp is a ghostly site that houses Oil Creek Tunnel, a blocked passageway that was once used for mining gold.
+Many accidental miner deaths took place in the tunnel.
 Old log houses and remnants from its historical past make Ghost Town Hollow a great place to visit for a spooky experience.
-The only catch is that you'll need to travel for a bit on the Pikes Peak Highway to locate Ghost Town Hollow, but the trek is worthwhile.
+You'll need to travel for a bit on the Pikes Peak Highway before you reach Ghost Town Hollow, but the trek is worthwhile.

 Mount Vernon Cemetery | Jefferson County

 An unmarked cemetery?
 Now that's creepy.
-The Mount Vernon Cemetery has one of the oldest known graves in the state dating back to 1860.
-Make this hike a night hike for an even more bone-chilling experience.
+The Mount Vernon Cemetery has one of the oldest known graves in the state, dating back to 1860.
+Do this hike at night for an even more bone-chilling experience.